Dear seniors,

 From India, undefined

-You can submit whatever proof you have including relieving order related to your work experience between 2018 - 2020 which is the maximum you can do.
+You can submit whatever proof you have, including a relieving order related to your work experience between 2018 and 2020, which is the maximum you can do.

-It is not mandatory for your past employer to provide GST no for employment verification.
+Any vendor having a business transaction with the employer will require a GST number.
+It is not mandatory for your past employer to provide a GST number for employment verification.

-Based on available information if they hire you, it would be well and good.
-If not look for other employer
+Based on the available information, if they hire you, it would be good.
+If not, look for another employer.

 From India, Madras